Conserve Fuel, Save Energy and Money!

 - Wash clothes in cold water instead of hot water; this can save you about $50 per year.

-– Cooking meals in a microwave oven will use about half the energy of a conventional oven.
+- Cook meals in a microwave oven: It will use about half the energy of doing so in a conventional oven.

 - Vacuum the coils on your refrigerator every year.
 The dirt buildup makes the refrigerator work harder to keep the contents cool and therefore uses more energy.

-– Double-pane windows with a low-emissivity glass coating can reduce heating bills by 34% in cold climates compared to uncoated, single-pane windows.
+- Install double-pane windows with a low-emissivity glass coating.
+Doing so can reduce heating bills by 34% in cold climates compared to uncoated, single-pane windows.

-– When adjusting a thermostat manually, remember that the house will not warm up or cool down faster if you set the thermostat past the desired temperature.
-Besides, it is easy to forget to turn it back to the normal setting and in the meantime you’ll be wasting energy and money.
+- When adjusting a thermostat manually, remember that the house will not warm up or cool down faster if you set the thermostat to a temperature beyond what you desire.
+Besides, it is easy to forget to turn it back to the normal setting and, in the meantime, you’ll be wasting energy and money.